Frequently Asked Questions

 All children enter the world as self-directed learners.
 Some children do, however, “unlearn” this skill if they are in environments that fail to support it.

 Bowman is open between 7:30 AM and 6:00 PM daily.
 The classrooms are open to students from 8:00 AM to 5:00 PM, while the formal academic hours are from 9:00 AM to 4:00 PM.
-The before school session from 7:30 AM to 9:00 AM and the After School Program from 4:00 PM to 6:00 PM are optional and available at no extra charge, without advanced reservations.
+The optional before school session from 7:30–9:00 AM and the optional Late Day program from 4:00–6:00 PM are available at no extra charge and without advanced reservations.

-Bowman provides an “extended school day”, that is more flexible and enriching than many “before and after school care programs”, at other schools.
-Children can arrive at Bowman as early as 7:30 in the morning before school starts at 9:00.
+Bowman provides an “extended school day” that is more flexible and enriching than many before and after school care programs at other schools.
+Children can arrive at Bowman as early as 7:30 AM before school starts at 9:00 AM.
 Children who stay at school past 4:00 PM have additional opportunities for work and play.
-The After School Program is staffed by regular members of Bowman staff and offers planned curricular and enrichment activities until 6:00 PM.
-In addition, many parents lead clubs or short-term instruction on a wide variety of subjects during the After School Program hours.
+The Late Day program is staffed by regular members of Bowman staff and offers planned curricular and enrichment activities until 6:00 PM.
+In addition, many parents lead clubs or short-term instruction on a wide variety of subjects during the Late Day program hours.

-Unlike many public and independent schools, Bowman does not ask parents to commit to a routine schedule for this extended day use or charge parents additional fees for this service.
-All daily activities at Bowman are covered through the monthly tuition.
+Unlike many public and independent schools, Bowman does not ask parents to commit to a routine schedule for this extended day use, nor do we charge parents additional fees for this service.
+All daily activities at Bowman are covered through the regular tuition.
 This can save families thousands of dollars a year in childcare fees.

 In many schools, the number of days the school is closed each year equates to the number of vacation days available to its students.
 Bowman is different.
-Recognizing that long summer vacations were a 19th century solution for farming families, Bowman aims to accommodate the diversity in today’s busy families.
+Recognizing that long summer vacations were a 19th century solution for sweltering schoolhouses, Bowman aims to accommodate the diversity and needs of today’s busy families.

 - Labor Day